joycexfang/recipe-app/README.md

 ## Recipe App
 This React Recipe App lets you search for recipes and it will display all of the ingredient quantities you need for any particular recipe!
-It uses the [https://developer.edamam.com/](Edamam API).
+It uses the Edamam API: https://developer.edamam.com/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).